btellez2/cs305-artemis-financial/README.md

-# cs305-artemis-financial
+# CS 305 – Secure Software Development Portfolio

-Secure Software Development portfolio artifact
+This repository contains a portfolio artifact from CS 305: Secure Software Development.

 ## Client: Artemis Financial
 Artemis Financial is a financial services company that required a review of its software security practices.
 The goal of this project was to identify vulnerabilities and apply secure coding techniques to protect sensitive financial data.